AR Point&Click: An Interface for Setting Robot Navigation Goals

-\textbf{Person Following (PF)} interface: The robot follows the user from behind by moving to a certain distance from the user.
-This behavior is activated with a ``follow me" speech command which then uses the pose tracking provided by the HoloLens 2 Headset to obtain the user's position.
-This interface is designed to be easy to use that allows the users to continually control the robot's position by simply walking.

-\textbf{Tablet} interface: A goal pose is chosen in a top-down 2D map, through the android tablet app ROS Mobile~\cite{rottmann_ros-mobile_2020} by double tapping the screen.
-The implementation is designed to be similar to the standard RViz interface built into ROS.
-It visualizes a top-down 2D occupancy map, the robot's position and orientation (represented as an arrow) as well the current observation from the laser scanner.
+\textbf{Person Following (PF)} interface: The robot moves directly towards the user within a certain distance.
+This is activated with a speech command which then uses the pose tracking provided by the HoloLens 2 Headset to obtain the user's position.
+This interface is designed to be easy to use. \textbf{Tablet} interface: A goal pose is chosen in a top-down 2D map, through ROS Mobile~\cite{rottmann_ros-mobile_2020} by double tapping the screen.
+The implementation is similar to the standard RViz interface.
+It visualizes a top-down 2D map, the robot's pose and the laser scanner.
+Users are only able to rotate or translate the 2D view.